Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach

 \textit{Ab initio} and DFT methods cannot provide the scalability required for screening large MOF subsets.
-A few exceptions are related to calculations of the intrinsic properties of structures,\cite{chung2014computation,nazarian2016comprehensive,rosen2021machine} regardless of their interactions with adsorbates.
-Thus, classical simulation techniques, such as grand canonical Monte Carlo (GCMC), provide a theoretical basis for high-throughput screening (HTS) of small-molecule adsorption in MOFs.\cite{boyd2019data,wilmer2012large,aghaji2016quantitative,simon2015materials,simon2015best,banerjee2016metal,thornton2017materials,ahmed2019exceptional} In these studies, host-guest interactions are described \textit{via} non-bonded terms of force fields (FFs),\cite{dubbeldam2019design} i.e., interaction potentials.
-Universal Force Field (UFF)\cite{rappe1992uff} and DREIDING\cite{mayo1990dreiding} are the most popular generic FFs in MOFs studies, but they have several well-known drawbacks.
-In particular, the polarization effects of adsorbate molecules induced by open metal sites present a severe challenge for conventional FFs.\cite{pham2014capturing,pham2017predictive,becker2018potential} Extended versions of UFF\cite{addicoat2014extension,coupry2016extension} and more specialized FFs\cite{bureekaew2013mof,bristow2014transferable} have also been proposed. \textit{Ab initio} derived\cite{vanduyfhuys2015quickFF,haldoupis2015ab,jawahery2019ab} and explicitly polarizable\cite{pham2015understanding,becker2017polarizable,becker2018polarizable} FFs help to significantly improve the description of intermolecular interactions only for small series of isoreticular structures, leaving the aforementioned dilemma largely unaddressed.
-Therefore, to facilitate HTS adsorption studies, it is necessary to develop a fast automatized procedure for the generation of FF components, which will be suitable for various atomic types presented in MOFs.
-In rigid framework approximation, only non-bonded FF terms are needed.
+A few exceptions are related to the calculations of the intrinsic properties of structures,\cite{chung2014computation,nazarian2016comprehensive,rosen2021machine} regardless of their interactions with adsorbates.
+Thus, classical simulation techniques, such as the grand canonical Monte Carlo (GCMC) method, provide a theoretical basis for the high-throughput screening (HTS) of small-molecule adsorption in MOFs.\cite{boyd2019data,wilmer2012large,aghaji2016quantitative,simon2015materials,simon2015best,banerjee2016metal,thornton2017materials,ahmed2019exceptional} In these studies, host–guest interactions are described \textit{via} the non-bonded terms of force fields (FFs),\cite{dubbeldam2019design} i.e., interaction potentials.
+The Universal Force Field (UFF)\cite{rappe1992uff} and DREIDING\cite{mayo1990dreiding} are the most popular generic FFs in MOF studies, but they have several well-known drawbacks.
+In particular, the polarization effects of the adsorbate molecules induced by open metal sites present a significant challenge for conventional FFs.\cite{pham2014capturing,pham2017predictive,becker2018potential} Extended versions of the UFF\cite{addicoat2014extension,coupry2016extension} and more specialized FFs\cite{bureekaew2013mof,bristow2014transferable} have also been proposed. \textit{Ab initio} derived\cite{vanduyfhuys2015quickFF,haldoupis2015ab,jawahery2019ab} and explicitly polarizable\cite{pham2015understanding,becker2017polarizable,becker2018polarizable} FFs help to significantly improve the description of intermolecular interactions only for a small series of isoreticular structures, leaving the aforementioned dilemma largely unaddressed.
+Therefore, to facilitate HTS adsorption studies, it is necessary to develop a fast automatized procedure for the generation of FF components that will be suitable for the various atomic types present in MOFs.
+In the rigid framework approximation, only non-bonded FF terms are needed.